KimSung-gon/IPC/README.md

 memory map

-semaphore(omit this method because associated with this data is OS directory)
+semaphore(this method was omitted method because associated with this data is in OS directory)

-socket(omit this method because associated with this data is Network directory)
+socket(this method was omitted method because associated with this data is in Network directory)